-Zenkoku Ippan Tokyo General Union is a democratic organization run by the members.
+Tozen Union is a democratic organization run by the members.
 We hold an Annual Convention open to all members to elect our Executive Officers and Organizers.
-The Executive Officers hold an Executive Committee Meeting once a month and participate in the day to day running of the union.
-The Executive Committee meetings are also open to all members.
+The Executive Officers hold Headquarters Executive Committee meetings once a month and participate in the day to day running of the union.
+The Headquarters Executive Committee meetings are also open to all members.
 Groups of union members working at the same company can form a union branch.
-Each branch of Tokyo General Union also has officers which are elected by the members.
-Chapter union officers work in consultation with the Tokyo General Union’s Executive Committee.
+Each branch of Tozen Union also has officers which are elected by the members.
+Chapter union officers work in consultation with the Headquarters Executive Committee.
 The union is run by its members.

 Q: Can I be fired for joining the union?